Gamma-rays and neutrinos from supernovae of Type Ib/c with late time emission: Detection prospects for SN 2014C-like bursts

 \subsection{Current and future detection prospects}

 The left (right) panel of Fig.~\ref{fig:Events} shows the gamma-ray (neutrino) flux for different models of the CSM, as well as the detection sensitivity of gamma-ray (neutrino) telescopes.
+The sensitivity curves of Fermi-LAT and CTA shown in the left panel correspond to $4$ years and $50$ hours of observation time, respectively.
+Whereas we show the $6$ year sensitivities of the neutrino detectors in the right panel.
 The SN model parameters are plagued by various uncertainties.
-In order to take this into account, we consider a range of variability for the microphysical parameters that contribute to the largest uncertainty in the expected fluxes; we take $\epsilon_{\rm p}$ and $\epsilon_{\rm B}$ to vary in the range $10^{-2}$--$10^{-1}$ and $10^{-3}$--$10^{-2}$, respectively \citep[][]{Milisavljevic:2015bli, Margutti:2016wyh,Murase:2018okz,2022JCAP...08..011S}.
+In order to take this into account, we consider a range of variability for the microphysical parameters that contribute to the largest uncertainty in the expected fluxes; we take $\alpha$, $\epsilon_{\rm p}$ and $\epsilon_{\rm B}$ to vary in the range $2.0$--$2.2$, $10^{-2}$--$10^{-1}$ and $10^{-3}$--$10^{-2}$, respectively \citep[][]{Milisavljevic:2015bli, Margutti:2016wyh,Murase:2018okz,2022JCAP...08..011S}.
 The shaded bands in both panels of Fig.~\ref{fig:Events} also take into account the uncertainties on the CSM profile and the asymmetry factor $f$.
 Note that the conventional wind profile ($r^{-2}$) with our benchmark parameters (Table \ref{tab:parameters}) leads to fluxes similar to the ones of Model B1 with $f=0.5$ \cite{2022JCAP...08..011S}.